lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-“while ESTC may be based on two thousand public and private libraries worldwide, the Eighteenth Century microfilm series is based on books from only a tiny fraction of that number - almost certainly less than twenty libraries, and rarely anywhere other than the British Library, the Bodleian, Harvard, and the Hunt” (Spedding 440)

 ### 2.1.3.
 TCP timeline history ###

 “The Text Creation Partnership started, in 1999, as a collaboration between the university libraries of Michigan and Oxford, the Council on Library and Information Resources, and the publisher of Early English Books Online, Proquest.
 The aim was to create high quality ‘standardized, digitally-encoded electronic text editions’ starting with 25,000 titles from Early English Books Online.”
 (Gregg n. pag.)